Support Mathematics

 • No "formal" application is made for the graduate program through Admissions: no $55 fee.

-• Students receive graduate student status after completing the undergraduate mathematics requirements, except for senior project; therefore, priority registration helps them enroll in hard-to-get classes.
+• Students receive graduate student status after completing 120 degree applicable units, after which time priority registration helps them enroll in hard-to-get classes.

-• Students may become Teaching Associates as soon as they have graduate student status.
+• Students may become Teaching Assistants or Associates as soon as they have graduate student status.

-• As part of their graduate program, students may use certain mathematics courses taken as undergraduates that are not part of undergraduate degree requirements.
+• Students may use certain mathematics courses taken as undergraduates that are not used to satisfy any undergraduate degree requirements towards the graduate degree.
 The number of units is not subject to limits.

 Please contact the graduate coordinator (mathgradprogram@calpoly.edu).